jonaswide/local-translation/README.md

 ## Pros and cons
 ### Pros
-* Easy to initialize because you can slowly implement it for separate components without affecting any existing code
+* Easy to initialize because you can slowly implement it for separate components without affecting any existing code.
-* Very convenient having all the translations for the same piece of content together
+* Very convenient having all the translations for the same piece of content together compared to different files.
-* Universal content can be kept in an high level `translation.js` file and be imported when neccesary.
+* Universal content can be kept in a high level `translation.js` file and be imported when necessary.
 * All javascript, so no need for HTTP requests for JSON files.

 ### Cons